swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

    necessary to solve the major usability problem with async functions on non-`Sendable` types, because it's painful both to transition code and to re-learn parts of the model that have already been internalized.
-2. `nonisolated` is nicer to write than `@execution(caller)`, `@isolated(caller)`, or any other alternative attribute + argument syntax.
+2. `nonisolated` is nicer to write than `@isolated(caller)` or any other alternative attribute + argument syntax.

-### Don't introduce a type attribute for `@execution`

-There are a lot of existing type attributes for concurrency and it's unfortunate to introduce another one.
-However, without `@execution` as a type attribute, referencing nonisolated async functions unapplied is very restrictive, because sendable checking would need to be performed at the point of the function reference instead of when the function is called.
+#### `nonisolated` argument spelling

+An argument to `nonisolated` is more compelling than a separate attribute to specify that an async function runs on the caller's actor because it defines away the problem of whether this annotation implies `nonisolated` when written alone.

+A few different options for the argument to `nonisolated` were explored.

+**`nonisolated(nosend)`**.
+`nonisolated(nosend)` effectively the same as `nonisolated(nonsending)` as proposed, but it states that the call itself does not constitute a "send", rather than stating that the call is not "sending" its argument and result values over an isolation boundary. `nonisolated(nosend)` is shorter, but `nonisolated(nonsending)` is more consistent with existing Swift naming conventions.

+**`nonisolated(caller)`**.
+`nonisolated(caller)` is meant to indicate that the function is statically `nonisolated` and dynamically isolated to the caller.
+However, putting those terms together into one `nonisolated(caller)` attribute is misleading, because it appears the mean exactly the opposite of what it actually means;
+`nonisolated(caller)` reads "not isolated to the caller".

+**`nonisolated(nonconcurrent)`**.
+If `@concurrent` is applied to a function, then the function must run concurrently with the caller's actor (assuming multiple isolated tasks in the program). `nonconcurrent` conveys the inverse; if `nonconcurrent` is applied to an async function, then the function must not run concurrently with the caller's actor.
+However, this statement isn't quite true, because the implementation of the function can perform work concurrently, though that work cannot involve the non-`Sendable` parameter values.

+**`nonisolated(static)`**.
+`nonisolated(static)` is meant to convey that a function is only `nonisolated` statically, but it may be dynamically isolated to a specific actor at runtime.
+However, we have not yet introduced "static" into the language surface to mean "at compile time". `static` also has an existing, different meaning;
+`nonisolated static func` would mean something quite different from `nonisolated(static) func`, despite having extremely similar spelling.

 ## Revisions

 The proposal was revised with the following changes after the first review:

 * Renamed `@execution(concurrent)` back to `@concurrent`.
+* Renamed `@execution(caller)` to `nonisolated(nonsending)`
-* Removed the unconditional warning about nonisolated async functions that don't explicitly specify `@execution(caller)` or `@concurrent`.
+* Removed the unconditional warning about nonisolated async functions that don't explicitly specify `nonisolated(nonsending)` or `@concurrent`.
 * Removed `noasync` from the `assumeIsolated` API family.
-* Specified the region isolation rules for `@execution(caller)` functions [as discussed in the first review][region-isolation].
+* Specified the region isolation rules for `nonisolated(nonsending)` functions [as discussed in the first review][region-isolation].

 The proposal was revised with the following changes after the pitch discussion: